ProprioCS/Provia.Documents/Order Oversight Utility.md

 ## Solution Type

-The Orion Quote Approval Workflow is classified as a Customization, as it involves creating custom fields, buttons, and workflows within the standard NetSuite environment to meet the specific requirements of the contract furniture industry.
+The Provia Quote Approval Workflow is classified as a Customization, as it involves creating custom fields, buttons, and workflows within the standard NetSuite environment to meet the specific requirements of the contract furniture industry.

 ## User Stories